-CPRA recommends that local parish and municipal governments adopt higher freeboard requirements, such as the FEMA Flood Insurance Rate Map (FIRM) BFE +2 for standard projects and BFE +3 for critical infrastructure, or building to the 500-year flood elevation as recommended by federal policy.
-CPRA also encourages local elevation requirements to be based on the best available climate science, such as available through the Master Plan Data Viewer.
+CPRA recommends that local parish and municipal governments adopt higher freeboard requirements , such as the FEMA Flood Insurance Rate Map (FIRM) BFE +2 for standard projects and BFE +3 for critical infrastructure, or building to the 500-year flood elevation as recommended by federal policy.
+CPRA also encourages local elevation requirements to be based on the best available climate science, such as 100-year flood depths derived from the 2017 CLARA Model and associated elevation heights, as available through the Master Plan Data Viewer.